History of The Thomas Kilmann Conflict Mode Instrument

 - Speed and Expediency: Allows you to settle on a conclusion quickly.

-- Fairness: Provides equal gains and losses for both parties.
+- Fairness: Creates resolutions that aim for equal gains and losses for both parties.

-- Maintaining Relationships: Allows both parties to meet halfway and reduces strain on the relationship.
+- Maintaining Relationships: Allows both parties to meet halfway and reduces strain on the relationship (Thomas 13).

 Costs of Compromising: